ian-schu/hey-ian-dev/README.md

-# heyian.dev
+# Hey Ian! 👋

-Personal blog and portfolio for Ian Schumann.
+This is the repo for [HeyIan.dev](https://www.heyian.dev).
 Come say hi!

+### Acknowledgements:

+- This site uses [Gatsby](https://www.gatsbyjs.org), which is just plain awesome
+- All dynamic content is created / managed / published via [Contentful](https://www.contentful.com), which is also awesome
-Built with [Gatsby](https://www.gatsbyjs.org), on top of the excellent [GCN template](https://github.com/ryanwiemer/gatsby-starter-gcn) by Ryan Wiemer
+- Initial site structure was built off the excellent [GCN template](https://github.com/ryanwiemer/gatsby-starter-gcn) by Ryan Wiemer
+- Aesthetic inspiration came mostly from Jekyll's [Hyde](http://hyde.getpoole.com/) and [Royce](https://royce.netlify.com/)